davidberenstein1957/dataset-viber/README.md

 > Built on top of the `CollectorInterface` to collect and annotate data and log it to the Hub.

+TODOs:

-> TODO: annotate - models to the loop (potentially using from_pipeline = interactive)
+- annotate - models to the loop (potentially using from_pipeline = interactive)
-> TODO: annotate - counters for the number of annotations
+- annotate - counters for the number of annotations
-> TODO: data - a state based on csv or remote dataset
+- data - a state based on csv or remote dataset
-> TODO: data - local datasets saver / loader from csv
+- data - local datasets saver / loader from csv
-> TODO: data - a way to show input-data and output-data in the interface
+- data - a way to show input-data and output-data in the interface

 https://github.com/user-attachments/assets/57d89edf-ae40-4942-a20a-bf8443100b66